umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/index.md

 A parameter editor defines the usage of a property editor for use as a parameter for Macros.

 ###Editor
 An editor is what you use to edit different items within the backoffice.
-There are editors specific to editing stylesheets, there are editors for editing Macros and so fourth.
+There are editors specific to editing stylesheets, there are editors for editing Macros and so forth.

 ###Tree
 A tree is an hierarchical list of items related (and usually restricted) to a specific concept, which could be something like a content tree or a media tree.